ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - <<HIGHLIGHT>>
 - <<HIGHLIGHT>>
 - Breaking change to iterators: Remove `keyRewindMeta`, `keyCurrentMeta`, `ksHead`, and `ksTail` functions for internal iteration of `Keyset`s and Metadata of `Key`s.
 External iterators are now the way to go (see [Iterators](/doc/dev/iterators.md)) _(Florian Lindner @flo91)_
 - New Binding for Kotlin with convenience functions and various utilities.
-There is also the possibility to convert KeySets to Kotlin data classes or collections and back. _(@Gratla & @mandoway)_
+There is also the possibility to convert KeySets to Kotlin data classes or collections and back. (see [Kotlin Readme](../../src/bindings/jna/libelektra-kotlin/README.md)) _(@Gratla & @mandoway)_

 ### <<HIGHLIGHT>>